opalmedapps/docs/docs/installation_guide/backend.md

 - Configure a session to connect to your localhost (this will connect to MySQL running on XAMPP/MAMP):
   ![HeidiSQL localhost session: Network type = MySQL (TCP/IP); library = libmariadb.dll; hostname / IP = 127.0.0.1;
-user = root, password = empty field, port = 3306, leave defaults everywhere else](./images/heidiSQL-localhost-session.png)
+user = root, password = empty field, port = 3306, leave defaults everywhere else]
 - Open the session.
 - Click `File` > `Run SQL file...`.
 - Run the OpalDB file saved in your `database` folder.